Qumulo/file_transfer_tool/README.md

 ```

 ### 6. Supporting multiple users

+The [guidance](http://flask.pocoo.org/docs/0.10/deploying/#deployment) from the developers of Flask is that
+you should not deploy your app into production using Flask's built-in webserver; Specifically
+they say:

+    "You can use the builtin server during development, but you should use a full deployment option for production applications.
+(Do not use the builtin development server in production.)"

+So for production scenarios you should consider using [uWSGI](http://flask.pocoo.org/docs/0.10/deploying/uwsgi/)
+with ngnx or perhaps [mod_wsgi](http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/) for Apache environments, or
+another option.

-In order to run FTT in non-developer/debug mode and support simultaneous users, you
+But short of creating a WSGI-based deployment, you can run FTT in non-developer/debug mode and support simultaneous users, you
 should start the server using the following form/command (from http://goo.gl/A3YfNt):

 ```./manage.py runserver --host 0.0.0.0 --threaded```